The Jack McGill Music Scholarship supports young music practitioners who wish to further their music studies overseas. Priority is given to pianists.

 The Jack McGill Music Scholarship enables young music practitioners to further their music studies overseas.

 The scholarship is for 12 months and is typically awarded for an accredited course of study at a recognised overseas training institution.
 It can be used toward fees, travel, accommodation and/or living expenses.

-Previous recipients are listed on the who got funded web page.
+Previous recipients are listed on the bursaries, fellowships, scholarships and residencies web page.

-At the same time we also list succcessful applicants on the who got funded web page.
+At the same time we also list successful applicants on results of our work

 If you are successful, we will contact you about: